MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

 3. Put the name and Function URL.
 The URL can be found in the output of your deployment.
 ![Deployment Output](media/azure_func_deployment.jpg)

+> [!TIP]
-> **TIP**: To learn more about deploying azure functions, see [Deploy Azure Functions from Visual Studio Code](https://code.visualstudio.com/tutorials/functions-extension/deploy-app).
+> To learn more about deploying azure functions, see [Deploy Azure Functions from Visual Studio Code](https://code.visualstudio.com/tutorials/functions-extension/deploy-app).

 ## Using and Calling CloudScript using Azure Functions from your PlayFab Title

+> [!NOTE]
-> **NOTE:** The examples code within the this guide will be written in Unity C# & Azure Function C# code.
+>  The examples code within the this guide will be written in Unity C# & Azure Function C# code.

 Now that your function is registered, you can now call that function from within your client.